If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch

-The Tony Hawk games have a turbulent history littered with subpar sequels that didn’t quite click with fans of the series.
+The Tony Hawk games have a tumultuous history littered with mediocre sequels that didn’t quite click with fans of the series.

-For a long time, the franchise was put on hiatus before making a comeback in 2020 with a remake of Pro Skater 1 and 2 developed by Vicarious Visions.
+For a lengthy time, the franchise was put on hiatus before making a comeback in 2020 with a remake of Pro Skater 1 and 2 developed by Vicarious Visions.

 The remake includes every level from both games stunningly recreated alongside reverts, spine transfers, and wall plants from later entries.

-THPS 1+2 currently stands as the fastest-selling entry in the franchise, selling 1 million copies within the first two weeks.
+THPS 1+2 currently stands as the fastest-selling entry in the franchise, selling 1 million copies within the initial fortnight.

 Descenders